xonixx/xonixx.github.io/intellij-awk_grammar_refactoring.md

 | **Tests count**          | 1053   | 1069   |
 | **Tests execution time** | 48 sec | 47 sec |

-Although, it looks like slight speedup, but also can be just a fluctuation.
+Although, it looks like a slight speedup, but also can be just a fluctuation.

 The described change was delivered as part of [version 0.4.0](https://plugins.jetbrains.com/plugin/17037-awk-support/versions/stable/334155) of the plugin.